One the many benefits of having an infrared sauna in your own home,

 How To Maintain The Cleanliness Of Your Sauna For The Long Term

 By following the above protocols for cleaning your infrared sauna you will be contributing significantly to the long term cleanliness and look of your unit.

 If over time, you find that puddles of sweat stain the wood you can consider addressing this issue by using the following method: Obtain a light 220 grade sanding pad.
 With a very a gently pressure you will be able to easily sand the stains off.

 This method will not be needed often but if every few months you notice a stain developing this is a quick and easy to use trick.

 You may want to clean the outside of your infrared sauna quarterly.
 Moving the entire unit away from the walls to access any accumulated dust.
 At this time you may wish to clean the external walls and ceiling with a damp cloth.

 Quickly And Easily Clean Your Infrared Sauna For A Lifetime Of Enjoyment And Health

 Remember, that it is important NOT to use potentially toxic chemical cleaners.
-You do not need to use bleach or chemical floor cleaners.
-Warm water, a gentle soap and white vinegar are the only substances you will need.
+You do not ever need to use bleach or chemical floor cleaners.
+Warm water, a gentle soap and white vinegar or lemon are the only substances you will need.
 Keeping your infrared sauna chemical and toxin free will enhance the benefits of this therapy.